SMSF Bare Trusts: A Complete Guide

 - Trust law requirements

 Accurate record-keeping is essential.
-All transactions should be documented, and minutes of trustee meetings maintained.
+All transactions should be documented, and minutes of trustee meetings must be maintained.
+Our accounting and taxation team ensures your SMSF records meet all compliance requirements.

 Bare Trust for Commercial vs Residential Property

 Bare trusts can be used for both commercial and residential properties.
-In both cases, the same compliance rules apply, but investment strategies differ.
+In both cases, the same compliance rules apply, but investment strategies and usage rules differ.

-- Residential Property – Must be strictly for investment.
-SMSF members and related parties cannot live in or rent the property.
+Residential property held in an SMSF must be strictly for investment.
+SMSF members and related parties cannot live in, holiday in, or rent the property.
+Any breach of this rule can result in severe penalties and loss of the fund's concessional tax treatment.

 Bare Trust Costs

-Professional fees vary depending on complexity.
-At Trinity Accounting Practice, a complete bare trust setup, including deed preparation and compliance review, is charged at $2,000 + GST.
-This covers all documentation and guidance to ensure your arrangement is compliant from the outset.
+Professional fees depend on the complexity of the arrangement.
+At Trinity Accounting Practice, we handle complete bare trust setup, including deed preparation and compliance review.
+This includes all required documentation and guidance to ensure the structure is set up correctly from the start.

 Ongoing Obligations

-- Ensure the LRBA is repaid according to terms.
+- Ensure the LRBA is repaid according to the agreed terms

 Advantages and Disadvantages

-- Limits lender’s recourse to the purchased asset.
+- Limits the lender's recourse to the purchased asset only

 Final Transfer Process

-- Apply for any available stamp duty exemptions.
+- Apply for any available stamp duty exemptions in the relevant state or territory

-If the arrangement was set up correctly, this process is straightforward and does not trigger additional tax or duty.
+If the arrangement was set up correctly from the outset, this process is straightforward and does not trigger additional tax or duty.

 Conclusion

 A bare trust is a key legal structure for SMSFs investing in property with borrowed funds.
-It ensures compliance, protects other fund assets, and allows for a smooth transfer of legal title once the loan is repaid.
-While it adds complexity, the benefits for SMSF property investors are significant when established correctly.
+It ensures compliance with superannuation laws, protects other fund assets, and allows for a smooth transfer of legal title once the loan is repaid.
+While it adds complexity, the benefits for SMSF property investors are significant when the arrangement is established correctly.

-At Trinity Accounting Practice, the bare trust setup service ensures your arrangement is legally sound and tailored to your SMSF’s needs.
+At Trinity Accounting Practice, our bare trust setup service ensures your arrangement is legally sound and tailored to your SMSF's needs.
+For strategic financial oversight of your SMSF alongside your broader financial goals, our Virtual CFO division, VCFO Australia, provides additional planning and compliance support.